smlnj/smlnj/compiler/Basics/newpp/README.md

 redundant and will be removed in the next version.

 3. Added a new EMPTY constructor for blocks.
 This means the EMPTY block is now _first class_.
-It will also act as an _identity_ element for binary format operators like ccat, hcat, vcat, pcat, and it will "disappear" when it occurs within a block.
+EMPTY will act as an _identity_ element for binary format operators like ccat, hcat, vcat, pcat, and it will "disappear" (be absorbed) when it occurs within a block.
 So, for instance, a format like hcat (text "abc", empty) when rendered will not produce a spurious space character after the text "abc", because

   hcat (fmt,empty) == fmt.